jamespfennell/transiter/ROADMAP.md

 - Enable pausing the feed updates for a system for specific updates, and allow specific updates to follow a cron schedule.
+  - Should first test if this is an actual issue

 - ~~Fix the Helm Chart to match the Docker compose configuration.~~